Olive Bieringa (Program & Educational Director)

 For twenty years she has been collaborating with Otto Ramstad as the BodyCartography Project creating dances, performances, films, installations, and festivals.
 BodyCartography’s offerings have functioned to deepen the conversation in experimental and somatic practice to give value to other ways of experiencing and making dance.
 Their work lives in the collection of Te Papa Tongarewa National Museum of New Zealand.
 Their performances have presented at the Walker Art Center/Minneapolis, San Francisco Museum of Modern Art, PS 122 and American Realness/NYC, amongst other places.
 Together they run Embodied Performance intensives for performing artists.

-Otto Ramstad (Educational Director)
+Otto Ramstad (Co-Educational Director)

 Otto Ramstad is a dance and video artist and Certified Practitioner & Teacher of Body-Mind Centering®.
 He began Studying BMCsm in 1981 at six years old with his first dance teacher Suzanne River, Body-Mind Centering® Practitioner.
 He has a BA in Dance, Improvisation, and the Moving Image from Goddard College and an MA in Choreography from Oslo National Academy of the Arts in 2019.
 For twenty years he has been collaborating with Olive Bieringa as the BodyCartography Project creating performances, films, installations, and festivals.

-He is a recipient of Foundation for Contemporary Art Fellowship 2015, McKnight Foundation Fellowship 2010, an Archibald Bush Fellowship Artist 2006, twice a DanceWeb Scholarship recipient at Impulstanz.
+Otto is a recipient of Foundation for Contemporary Art Fellowship 2015, McKnight Foundation Fellowship 2010, an Archibald Bush Fellowship Artist 2006, twice a DanceWeb Scholarship recipient at Impulstanz.
 He has been featured in the work of DD Dorvillier, Miguel Gutierrez, Shelton Mann, Karen Nelson, Lisa Schmitt, Scott Wells, and Kitt Johnson.
 His most current work Lineage looks at learning and how we learn, drawing lines between his learning of experimental dance and somatic practices, specifically Lisa Nelson’s Tuning Scores since 2000, Steve Paxton’s Material for the Spine and Contact Improvisation since 1998, Bonnie Bainbridge Cohen’s BMC and learning of his Norwegian cultural heritage which has been invisible to him.
 In his exploration of his Norwegian great grandfathers life and the places he moved through he is reflecting on what it was to live in a body in rural Norway 100 years ago.
 This research has led him to emigrate to Norway as a way to experience the cultural learning his great-grandfather went through in 1911.
-Lineage will be presented as a studio practice, a series of discussions and a dance, video and storytelling performance for the culmination of his MA in Choreography at the Oslo National Academy of the Arts, April 2019.
+Lineage was presented as a studio practice, a series of discussions and a dance, video and storytelling performance for the culmination of his MA in Choreography at the Oslo National Academy of the Arts in 2019.

 Kim Sargent-Wishart (Administrative Director)

-Jens is a senior BMCsm Teacher, teaching in the trainings of the School for Body-Mind Centering® since 1993.
-He directs BMC trainings since 2003 and currently co-directs moveus with Friederike Tröscher.
-For over 15 years Jens has been leading his own BMC training groups that run from one to several years.
-He works with clients of all ages.
-He is interested especially in meditation in and through movement and has also been co-developing an application-program of BMC to alpine skiing.
+Jens is a senior BMC® Teacher, teaching in the trainings of the School for Body-Mind Centering® since 1993.
+He directs BMC trainings since 2003 and co-directed moveus with Friederike Tröscher.
+For over 15 years Jens has been leading his own BMC training groups, and he works with clients of all ages.
+He is interested especially in meditation in and through movement.
+Jens integrates detailed knowledge about the physical body and the process of embodiment with humour, joy of movement and expression, with a spiritually open approach.

 Additional Faculty: